Xilinx/imagebuilder/README.md

   automatically at boot as dom0-less guest.
 It can still be created later from Dom0.

+- LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
+To enable this set any LINUX\_\* variables and do NOT set the XEN variable.

+- LINUX_CMD is optional but specifies the baremetal Linux kernel CMD.

+- LINUX_RAMDISK is optional but specifies the ramdisk to use when booting baremetal Linux.

 - NUM_BOOT_AUX_FILE: is optional but if specified tell how many extra files to include in the first partition with disk_image.
 Useful for things like uboot config files, firmware files or other such files.